Benefits

 • Support for Renters:

 • Local Housing Allowance (LHA): LHA sets the maximum amount the government will contribute to your rent in the private sector.
-It’s based on Area: Rates are set for different areas across the UK, with higher costs in places like London, and Household size: The number of bedrooms you’re entitled to depends on your family’s needs.
+It’s based on Area: Rates are set for different areas across the UK, with higher costs in places like London.
+Household size: The number of bedrooms you’re entitled to depends on your family’s needs.
 It’s not a guaranteed benefit – you must claim Universal Credit or Housing Benefit to be eligible for LHA.

 • Support for Older People: